GenieFramework/Genie.jl/README.md

 `cd` into the new app's dir and start the server:
 ```
-$> ./genie.jl s
+$> bin/server
 ```

 See it in action by navigating to `http://localhost:8000/` with your favorite browser.

 ---

-In order to start a Genie interactive session, load the app into the Julia REPL:
+In order to start a Genie interactive session, use:
 ```
-$> julia -L genie.jl --color=yes --depwarn=no -q
+$> bin/repl
 ```

 Alternatively, from a regular Julia session, you can just